KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/04/01

+- Fixes an issue where the chat box could not be changed in the Message interface when using a controller.

+- Fixes an issue in the "Divergent Universe: Arcadian Chronicles" gameplay where the effect-triggering Domain for the Mask Effect of the "Chariot Mask" was aberrant.

 ■2026/03/27

 - Fixes an issue where the interface may lag in certain "Floating Grease Origin Retrace: Shiftmation!" game modes in the Duomension City map.